Experiments in sanity

 “I could understand it,” I said, “if I had been really drunk recently.”
 Again, the wife nodded, and continued to bob her head as I admitted, “I haven’t been really drunk in a long time.”
 Not that my relative sobriety is a bad thing, but it was still a reminder of how much times have changed.
 Now, I have aches and pains (I neglected to mention the pinched nerve in my neck) that are in no way associated with physical exertion or youthful indiscrestion.

-As I limped back to my computer, it was agreed: I’m just getting old.
+As I limped back to my computer to try and find the Best Athletic Ankle Compression Sleeve, it was agreed: I’m just getting old.

 This weekend, a good Other People buddy of mine turns 40.
 He’s not getting old.
 In fact, in the seven years I’ve known him, he seems to have gotten younger.
 When we met, he was about the age I am now and he has not only survived, but thrived.